TCCD-Battlecode/battlecode25-scaffold/DOCS/REFERENCE.md

 `def yield_turn() -> None`

+Ends the processing of this robot during the current round.
+Never fails.
+- **Returns**: None
+- **Bytecode Cost**: 0

 ### get_bytecode_num

 `def get_bytecode_num() -> int`

+Returns the number of bytecodes the current robot has executed since the beginning of the current round.
+- **Returns**: The number of bytecodes the current robot has executed since the beginning of the current round.
+- **Bytecode Cost**: 0

 ### get_bytecode_left

 `def get_bytecode_left() -> int`

+Returns the number of bytecodes this robot has left in this round.
+- **Returns**: The number of bytecodes this robot has left in this round.
+- **Bytecode Cost**: 0

 ### get_time_elapsed

 `def get_time_elapsed() -> int`

+Returns the total amount of time that this team's robots have collectively spent executing since the beginning of the match.
+- **Returns**: the total execution time, in nanoseconds
+- **Bytecode Cost**: 0

 ### get_time_left

 `def get_time_left() -> int`

+Returns the total amount of execution time left this team has before they timeout
+- **Returns**: The total amount of execution time left this team has before they timeout, in milliseconds.
+- **Bytecode Cost**: 0

 ---